|On This Page|

 For a preview of selected paintings and drawings by Cliff Holden currently for sale at Modern British Artists see Gallery: Currently for sale at Modern British Artists.

-For details of painting and drawing courses see Hazelridge School of Painting.
+Painting and drawing courses were conducted, see Hazelridge School of Painting.

 To read a short biography and view further information about Cliff's career see Profile.